 How Is Pinkeye Treated?

 Because it can be hard to tell which kind of conjunctivitis a person has, it's wise to visit a doctor if your eyes are red and irritated.

 Bacterial conjunctivitis is usually treated with prescription antibiotic drops or ointment.
 Drops — the form of treatment most commonly prescribed for teens — are used up to four times a day.
 They don't hurt, although they may cause a brief stinging sensation.
 Even though your eyes should feel and look better after a couple of days, it's important to use the drops for as long as the doctor has prescribed.
 The infection may come back if you stop too soon.

 If a virus is causing conjunctivitis, antibiotic drops will not help.
-The eye infection will get better as the body fights off the virus.
+The eye infection will get better on its own as the body fights off the virus.

-If you have allergic conjunctivitis, your doctor may prescribe anti-allergy medication in pill or eyedrop form.
+If you have allergic conjunctivitis, your doctor may prescribe anti-allergy eyedrops or medicine in pill form.

 Placing cool or warm packs or washcloths over the infected eye (or eyes) can help.
 You can also take acetaminophen, if necessary.
-It may be helpful to clean the infected eye carefully with warm water and fresh, clean gauze or cotton balls.
+Clean the infected eye carefully with warm water and fresh, clean gauze or cotton balls.

 Keep track of your symptoms, keep your hands clean, visit your doctor as needed, and follow your treatment instructions carefully.
 Within a week, your eyes should be feeling better.